jkaninda/goma-gateway/docs/middlewares/http-caching.md

       excludedResponseCodes: [] # e.g., [500, 404]
       includeQueryInKey: false # Whether to include query parameters in the cache key
       queryParamsToCache: [] # List of specific query parameters to include in the cache key
+      ignoreVary: [] # Response Vary fields to leave out of the cache key
 ```
 ---